 On these first two points, I’ve shared some advice for when you are presenting to groups in Giving presentations on the future.

 Role playing – Having people get their heads into a particular identity, different from their own, is a powerful way to begin to shift their understanding and give them a different experience.
 And you can get a group to do this together, putting them into a simulated situation where their identities and circumstances are different, showcasing what might be true in the future.
 We also like to work with the “TOPs” (technical, organizational, and personal) multiple perspectives method with groups.
-This concept, described in brief here and in full detail here, was originated by futurist and systems science expert Hal Linstone.
+This concept, described in detail here, was originated by futurist and systems science expert Hal Linstone.
 It helps a group understand the common perspectives that shape and are shaped by an organization’s decisions.
 We’ve had great success asking a group to break into three groups, each taking up one of these perspectives to confront issue or ideas about change.

 “suffering” – A version of role playing is to have people lose something, or simulate losing something to highlight a potential future change.
 We had this experience with a futures team who decided to have those participating in a dinner be fed in three ways: normal food, a lavish feast, and plain rice and (simulated) dirty water.
 Each group had something to think and talk about, from different, simulated perspectives.
 You can also consider the opposite of “suffering”–Why not try out some utopian ideas and get people to describe and play with what the future would be like if something great happened, such as the end of hunger or cancer.